Coming soon: 2020's editorial slate

 Murder #2: Emiliano Correa, Micah Myers, Matthew Loisel & Brittany Loisel

 LA VOZ DE M.A.Y.O.
 Tata Rambo A comic about how Ramon Jaurigue & M.A.Y.O. helped the Yaqui tribe prove to the federal government that they were here first.
 Henry Barajas, a journalist and comedian, tells the story of how his activist great-grandfather fought for Native and Latinx American civil rights in the 1970s.
 Jason "Gonzo" Gonzalez provides the art from pencil to colour and makes the project sing.
-A true story that mustn't be forgotten, La Vos De M.A.Y.O.: Tata Rambo is a great read and a piece of previously overwritten history.
-We have successfully kickstarted the print and digital publication of issues one, two and three, and the collected volume will be coming from Top Cow later in 2019.
+A true story that mustn't be forgotten, La Voz De M.A.Y.O.: Tata Rambo is a great read and a piece of previously overwritten history.
+We have successfully kickstarted the print and digital publication of issues one, two and three, and the collected volume (featuring tons of bonus elements, such as Henry's primary research and historical documentation) is available in paperback from Top Cow at Image Comics.

 Ashanti Fortson’s one-shot comic smallness follows recently-fired Akma’s journey across the farthest reaches of space, as she searches for a way to escape the magnitude of her mistakes.
 Investigating how, in our emotional lives, we can miss the forest for the trees—or the galaxy for the planets?—smallness offers a cycle of life that we all know intimately but can still find ourselves needing a guide for.
 From misery through confusion and self-recrimination to peace, Akma’s emotional centre is laid open on the page.
 It's catharsis waiting to happen.